NIO Inc. (NIO) Shares Up Despite Recent Market Volatility

-NIO Inc. (NYSE: NIO)’s stock price has increased by 5.28 compared to its previous closing price of 9.09. however, the company has experienced a 2.90% increase in its stock price over the last five trading days.
+NIO Inc. (NYSE: NIO)’s stock price has increased by 1.51 compared to its previous closing price of 8.97.
+Despite this, the company has seen a gain of 3.12% in its stock price over the last five trading days.
 Barron’s reported on 03/01/23 that NIO Stock Slides After a Terrible Quarter

 Is It Worth Investing in NIO Inc. (NYSE: NIO) Right Now?